-18. Neither the owner nor the skipper of a vessel to which this Part applies may cause or allow the vessel to proceed to sea from any port in the Republic, or to operate at or from a port in or from anywhere else on the coast of the Republic, unless there is on board and in force in respect of that vessel a valid certificate of fitness.
+- 19. (1) Neither the owner nor the skipper of a vessel to which this Part applies may cause or allow the vessel to go to sea from any place in the Republic, unless there is on board and in force in respect of that vessel a valid certificate of fitness. - (2) Subregulation (1) does not prohibit a vessel from going to sea without a certificate of fitness for the period expiring 12 months after the commencement of these regulations.